Word@Work, Let God's Word energise your working day!

 Matthew 21:14-17

-Christ's journey to Jerusalem on (what we know as) Palm Sunday was a noisy scene.
-The excited crowds laid their cloaks on the road for His donkey transport to walk on, while they were singing and chanting from Psalm 118: "Hosanna to the Son of David"; and, "Blessed is He who comes in the Name of the Lord".
-The children were more perceptive than many of the adults and realised that Jesus was indeed somebody so special that they could not keep quiet about Him.
+Christ's journey to Jerusalem on (what we know as) Palm Sunday was a noisy scene (Matthew 21:1-11).
+The excited crowds laid their cloaks on the road for His donkey transport to walk on, while they were singing and chanting: "Hosanna to the Son of David"; and, "Blessed is He who comes in the Name of the Lord".
+But the children were more perceptive than many of the adults; they realised that Jesus was indeed somebody so special that they could not keep quiet about Him.

 The Curse Had Its Effect